-Performance varied with photo setup aspects like lighting, angle, and focus.
-Consistent lighting yielded better results, while shadows or inconsistent lighting led to suboptimal outputs.
-Optimal results were observed at 90-degree angles, and acceptable outcomes at shallow angles.
-However, steep angles or out-of-focus photos resulted in inconsistent detection and bounding, affecting overall output quality.
+Performance was influenced by various aspects of photo setup such as lighting conditions, angle of capture, and focus.
+Consistent lighting conditions resulted in superior outcomes, while shadows or inconsistent lighting led to suboptimal results.
+The system performed optimally at 90-degree angles, with acceptable outcomes at shallow angles.
+However, steep angles or out-of-focus photographs resulted in inconsistent detection and bounding, impacting the overall output quality.\\